 “Reasonable” or “Liberal” Parenting Time: Clarkston, Waterford Lawyer

 When parents are able to reasonably communicate about their children, parenting time is often left as “reasonable” and “liberal” to maintain a flexible schedule that may accommodate the changing and evolving needs of families.
-However, most parents are encouraged to have some format of an enforceable parenting time schedule, including how to handle specific holidays and school breaks to rely upon if disputes arise.
+However, most parents are encouraged to have some form of an enforceable parenting time schedule, including how to handle specific holidays and school breaks to rely upon if disputes arise.

 However, for many parties going through a divorce, parenting time is the most critical issue to address as it will impact the rights of each party to parent their children.
 When parents have angry relationships, the parties will be forced to rely upon the Court system to determine what is the best schedule for their child(ren).